Wake Up Refreshed with 4 Simple Steps

 But whatever you do, DON’T go back to bed.
 Laying down this early in the morning will just make you go back to sleepy land.

 To do any of this, you need time.
 I make time by:

 - saying “no” when I’m asked to stay out late (that means less karaoke and The Bachelor(ette) parties with the girls)

-- not drinking red wine so close to my bedtime when I know it makes me wake up in the morning
+- not drinking red wine so close to my bedtime when I know it makes me wake up in the middle of the night

-- playing with my cat before bedtime (again, not a euphemism) to make sure she’s not waking me up at an ungodly hour
+- playing with my dog before bedtime to make sure he’s not waking me up at an ungodly hour

 Try adding just 30 minutes to your sleep, and see how you feel.